-At MIRAGEAS & AVERY, LLC, we are proud to have represented clients in the construction industry for more than thirty years.
+At MIRAGEAS & AVERY, we are proud to have represented clients in the construction industry for more than thirty years.
 This focus on the construction industry has allowed us to develop the expertise needed to counsel clients through the many legal obstacles facing construction industry professionals.

 A primary focus of our office has always been assisting construction professionals through the litigation process.
-The attorneys and staff at MIRAGEAS & AVERY, LLC are equipped to handle litigation in all of the trial and appellate courts in Massachusetts and Rhode Island, both state and federal.
+The attorneys and staff at MIRAGEAS & AVERY are equipped to handle litigation in all of the trial and appellate courts in Massachusetts and Rhode Island, both state and federal.
 We have successfully represented clients in a number of significant construction suits involving some or all of the following issues: design defects, concealed conditions, delays and changes to schedule, cost overruns and change orders.

-MIRAGEAS & AVERY, LLC also offers assistance in risk identification and management throughout all phases of construction, starting with initial bidding and contract negotiation.
+MIRAGEAS & AVERY also offers assistance in risk identification and management throughout all phases of construction, starting with initial bidding and contract negotiation.
 The insight gained from litigating construction-related disputes provides us with the ability to identify and counsel clients on the various obstacles that can arise throughout the construction process.
 We know from experience how to avoid potential claims, and have the expertise to efficiently handle claims that do arise.

 Areas of Focus